 The cost of college textbooks has skyrocketed in recent years.
 To students and families already struggling to afford high tuition and fees, an additional $1,200 per year on books and supplies can be the breaking ...

-Match: higher education; open textbooks; United States; North America
+Match: higher education; open textbooks; united states; north america

-Match: higher education; open textbooks; United States; North America
+Match: higher education; open textbooks; united states

 Open source textbook report